-The Company is authorized to issue 2,000 common shares, par value \$0.001 per share.
+The Company is authorized to issue 40,000,000 common shares, par value \$0.001 per share.
 Each common share has one vote and, when issued and paid for in accordance with the terms of the Offering, will be fully paid and non-assessable.
 All common shares are equal as to dividends, assets and voting privileges and have no conversion, preemptive or other subscription rights.
-In connection with the Offering, it is expected that the Company will amend its Certificate of Incorporation to authorize the Company to issue up to 40 million common shares.
 The Company will send to all holders of its common shares such reports as are required by the 1934 Act.